1970 24 Hours of Le Mans: The Steve McQueen movie Le Mans

-A notable presence at this year's race was Solar Productions, Steve McQueen’s film company, at Le Sarthe to make a feature film revolving around the race directed by John Sturges.
-McQueen, at that time one of Hollywood’s most bankable action stars, had purchased a Porsche 908/2 to race.
+A notable presence at this year's race was Solar Productions, Steve McQueen’s film company, at La Sarthe to make a feature film revolving around the race directed by John Sturges.
+McQueen, at that time one of Hollywood’s most bankable action stars, had purchased a Porsche 908 spyder to race.
 With Peter Revson as co-driver, he had come second at the Sebring 12 Hours earlier in the year only 20 seconds behind the Ferrari winner.
-He was pencilled in to share a JWA Porsche 917 with current F1 World Champion Jackie Stewart but his life insurance company refused to cover him for Le Mans.
-JWA did however supply two of the cars and a number of mechanics for the film.
+He was pencilled in to share a JWAE Porsche 917 with current F1 World Champion Jackie Stewart but his life insurance company refused to cover him for Le Mans.
+JWAE did however supply two of the cars and a number of mechanics for the film.
 The 908 was entered for the race and equipped with cameras to record on-track race footage.

 Happy that the script had a Gulf-Porsche victory, Porsche released their works driver Herbert Linge to drive the camera-car, alongside Jonathan Williams.
 For the same reason, Enzo Ferrari declined to provide any cars for the film, and the Ferraris depicted in the film were supplied by the Jacques Swaters’ Ecurie Francorchamps.

 However, after filming the first two laps and pitting for a camera change, the car was delayed by a problematic starter motor.
 The heavy rain also compromised the chances to get daylight racing footage.
 Despite that, the car collected more than 250,000 feet of film, although the frequent stops meant the car could not cover enough distance to be classified.

 As well as using the car, Solar did filming at the April test weekend beforehand and had six cameras positioned around the circuit.
 Although the ACO was adamant that cameramen would not be positioned in front of the safety barriers by the track.
 Solar also hired the track for 12 weeks after the race and had 26 Sports and Prototypes on hand.
 Older Lolas were rebodied and used for the crash sequences.
 A number of the race's drivers were also on hand, including Attwood, Bell, Elford, Galli, Jabouille, Parkes, Redman, Siffert, Spoerry and Stommelen.
 In August, Derek Bell suffered minor burns when his Ferrari suddenly caught fire.
 Later, David Piper had a far more serious accident when his Porsche blew a tyre at speed.
 The car smashed into the barriers on both sides of the track and broke in two.
 Although Piper survived, he had to have his lower right leg amputated.